wowsiddanth/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

-6. For a full and comprehensive overview of each command, refer to the [Feature](#Features) section!
+6. For a full and comprehensive overview of each command, refer to the [Features](#features) section!

 **Now, you are ready for an unprecedented overhaul in student and event management using NUSTracker!**